RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 $ ./go-assets.sh
 ```

-Then compile and bundle server with all dependencies and assets, by default `make` will build whatever platform you're currently running on:
+Then compile the code, by default `make` will build whatever platform you're currently running on:

 ```
 $ make